What We Do

 What is an SBDC?

 A Small Business Development Center (SBDC) advises and trains business people in a wide variety of business topics and provides comprehensive information services and access to experts in many fields.
 Business advising services are provided at no charge to small business owners.
 SBDCs develop and maintain partnerships among community organizations and local, state and federal agencies, providing a focal point for a broad network of public and private resources at the community level.
 SBDC partnership programs and activities serving small businesses have contributed significantly to economic growth in Alabama and across the nation.

 The U.S. Small Business Administration (SBA) administers the nationwide SBDC program while implementation of program in Alabama rests with the Executive State Director and the participating organizations within the state.
-The U.S. Defense Logistics Agency administers the Procurement Technical Assistance Program which is hosted by the Alabama SBDC Network.
-In Alabama, 8 state universities host SBDCs, while our Birmingham SBDC is located at the Innovation Depot.
-The Advisory Board of the ASBDC is composed of members of the small business community.
-The Alabama Small Business Development Center Network began operating in 1980.
+In Alabama, several state universities host SBDCs, while our Birmingham SBDC is located at the Innovation Depot.
+The Alabama Small Business Development Center Network has been serving Alabama’s entrepreneurs and small businesses since 1980.
 The Alabama SBDCs make up 10 of the over 1100 SBDC service centers nationwide.
 SBDCs are located in all 50 states, the District of Columbia, Puerto Rico, the U.S. Virgin Islands, Guam and American Samoa.